Andrew Buckland (playwright)

-Andrew Frederick Buckland (born 4 February 1954 in Zimbabwe) is a South African award-winning playwright, performer, film director, mime, and academic.
+Andrew Frederick Buckland (born 4 February 1954) is a South African award-winning playwright, performer, film director, mime, and academic.

 Biography

 Born and schooled in Zimbabwe.
 He is married to actress Janet Buckland.
 Their son Daniel Buckland is also an actor; another son, Matthew was an Internet entrepreneur and businessman who died in 2019.

 Training

-He trained at Rhodes University, graduating in 1979 with a BA Honours in Drama.
+Buckland trained at Rhodes University, graduating in 1979 with a BA Honours in Drama.

 Career

-He became a junior lecturer, then joined the Performing Arts Council of the Transvaal (PACT) (1980-1984) as actor.
-In 1992 Buckland became a member of the First Physical Theatre Company and a lecturer in the Drama Department at Rhodes University.
+Buckland became a junior lecturer, then joined the Performing Arts Council of the Transvaal (PACT) (1980-1984) as actor.
+In 1992, Buckland became a member of the First Physical Theatre Company and a lecturer in the Drama Department at Rhodes University.
 Later senior lecturer and finally professor, Buckland retired from Rhodes University in December 2017.